 According to the International Franchise Association (IFA), franchising is a method for expanding a business and distributing goods and services through a licensing relationship.
 A franchisor is a company that grants a license to a franchisee for conducting business under their brand, marks, trade dress, policies and procedures.
 The franchisor will not only specify the products and services that are offered by the franchisee but will also provide them with an operating system and support in addition to the brand.
 In exchange for the licensing, training, support and other system benefits, a royalty is paid to the franchisor and is nearly always a percentage of revenue although there are a few variations.

 Are you frustrated in your current career or looking to build a sustainable and valuable future for you and your family?
 Do you love the thought of running your own business but have no idea what type of business you should consider?

 Starting a franchise can be an ideal way to launch a business because of the benefit of building on a proven concept while much of the marketing and routine, operational and back office processes are already set up and streamlined.
-This reduces significant risk, research and trial and error.
-In return, the franchisor received a royalty, typically structured as a percentage of sales.
+This reduces significant risk, research, and trial and error.
+In return, the franchisor receives a royalty, typically structured as a percentage of sales.
 All good franchises will offer a suite of services and support in return for the royalty.
 All good franchise systems have a partnership mindset.